Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 You can also export your certificate through the portal by going to your Key Vault, going to a specific certificate, then downloading the certificate in PFX/PEM format.

-Once you have a Key Vault certificate downloaded, go to Azure Active Directory, find the Enterprise app you want to authenticate against, go to `Certificates & secrets` and then upload the certificate.
+Once you have a Key Vault certificate downloaded, go to Azure Active Directory, find the Enterprise app you want to authenticate with, go to `Certificates & secrets` and then upload the certificate.

 After that, you'll be able to authenticate by pointing the `@azure/identity`'s `ClientCertificateCredential` to the path where your PEM certificate is, as follows: